amanajas/seleny/README.md

 ## Found bugs

 - (?)Executing an invalid search causes 404.
-- Search close button has a broken image.
+- (FIXED) Search close button has a broken image.